Jaguar E-Pace Review

 The Jaguar E-Pace drives like a chubby cub that has yet to find a solid footing.

 Performing more mundane tasks such as commuting in the city, the Jaguar E-Pace’s high driving position makes you feel safe and gives you a great view out.
 Visibility out the back isn’t so good but all models come with a rear camera and all-round sensors, so even if you hate reversing you’ll find the Jaguar E-Pace is easy to park.

 Out in the country, the Jaguar E-Pace’s suspension does a better job of soaking up bumps than it does at slow speeds and it has plenty of grip in corners.
 But, it still feels like a big, heavy car and consequently can’t match a BMW X2’s ability to put a smile on your face.

 That said, the Jaguar doesn’t suffer from the BMW’s tyre noise when you’re driving at speed – there is a little wind noise at a cruise – and it feels planted to the road.
 Range-topping models have plenty of driver assistance tech too, that’ll accelerate and brake for you in traffic jams – just the thing if your commute takes in busy town centres.

-Sadly, the Jaguar E-Pace isn’t particularly cheap to run – even the D180 (the best all-rounder) can’t match the Audi Q2’s or BMW X2’s diesel engines for efficiency, although all models bar the entry D150 come with grippy four-wheel drive as standard.
+Sadly, the Jaguar E-Pace isn’t particularly cheap to run, and can’t match the Audi Q2’s or BMW X2’s diesel engines for efficiency, although all models bar the entry diesel come with grippy four-wheel drive as standard.
 In fact, if you’re looking for an SUV that can handle more than a slippery road, then the Jaguar E-Pace does a pretty good job.
+However, if you spend most of your motoring life in town, the E-Pace PHEV with its 34-mile electric-only range is worth a look.

 And that pretty much encapsulates the Jaguar E-Pace, it’s a big, solid and reasonably practical SUV that will appeal to you if you’re more interested in your new SUV looking sporty than feeling particularly athletic to drive.